 Your company spends quite a fancy amount on advertisements while launching your products.
 Also at specific times when you upgrade them.

 Now imagine, there are some customer advocates who create content for your products because they feel that they are worthwhile.
 They personally spend a lot of their efforts and most importantly put in their precious time!
-I have written about some ways to celebrate and pamper them and over here, I am giving you an insight on why your customer advocacy team should think about paying some of these advocates.
+I have written about some ways to celebrate and pamper them and over here, I am giving you an insight into why your customer advocacy team should think about paying some of these advocates.

 You do not need to get into paid partnerships with every one of them because you have obviously done something right to earn their admiration.
 However, there are some exceptional people out there who not only help you advertise your products but are well equipped with how SEO works as well.
 They understand the concept of creating significant traffic.
 These advocates are genuinely helping you in marketing and are positively affecting your return on investments.

 As a business, you have to invest in quite a number of other secondary businesses to help you accelerate your end goals and some of these talented customer advocates are worth your trust and investment.

 It does not make any sense to leave something like customer advocacy in the middle, and especially, after putting in all the necessary efforts to create yourself a social media presence.
 Involve yourself in researching about your consumers, discovering your customer advocates, pampering them, building a platform for them to meet up (online and offline), customizing their platform, etc.

 It takes a lot of effort to do all these and you are surely going to end up losing in a big way if your team fails to regularly follow up on their progress.
 You should keep your crew motivated enough to keep doing whatever they are already doing, no matter how circular it may seem to them.
 Agreed that it is circular, and seldom do people wish to go round and round, but your team should realize that, no matter how repetitive the process, the statistics are always different.